-- People trust United Way.
+People trust United Way.

 - Combining your donation with the donations of others makes a stronger impact.

-- It’s easy through payroll deduction, online pledging and text-to-give.
+- It’s easy through payroll deduction and online pledging.

 - It’s safe.
 You can be sure your donation will make a difference.